 BPEL2oWFN is a compiler translating a business processes expressed in BPEL (Business Process Execution Language for Web Services) [ACD+03] to an oWFN (open Workflow Net) [MRS05].
 This oWFN can be used to:

 - check controllability [Mar03, Wei04],

 - generate the operating guidelines [MRS05],

 - check for deadlocks, or

-- check any temporal logic formula expressed in CTL (Computation Tree Logic) with the model checking tool LoLA (Low-Level Analyzer) [Sch00].
+- check any temporal logic formula with the model checking tools.